mxriverlynn/backbone.picky/readme.md

 selection.
 Events can be prevented from firing when Backbone.Picky methods are called with the `silent` option, as in `myCol.select(myModel, {silent: true})`.

+Event handlers with standard names are invoked automatically.
+Standard names are `onSelect`, `onDeselect`, and `onReselect`.
+If these methods exist on the collection, they are run without having to be wired up with the event manually.

 Custom options can be used when invoking any method.
-See the section on custom options, below.
+See the [section on custom options](#custom-options), below.

 #### "select:one"

 Triggered when a model has been selected.
 Provides the selected model as the first parameter.
+Runs the `onSelect` event handler if the method exists on the collection.

 #### "deselect:one"

 Triggered when a model has been deselected.
 Provides the deselected model as the first parameter.
+Runs the `onDeselect` event handler if the method exists on the collection.

-This fires whether `deselect` has been called explicitly, or the selection is being replaced through another call to `select`.
+The event fires when `deselect` has been called explicitly, and also when the selection is being replaced through another call to `select`.

 #### "reselect:one"

 Triggered when a model, which is already selected, is selected again.
 Provides the selected model as the first parameter.
+Runs the `onReselect` event handler if the method exists on the collection.

 ## Picky.MultiSelect